Send the link below via email or IMCopy

 Empathy and religious faith ease life’s sufferings

-The power to improve society lies in courageous moral example.
+The power to improve society and create peace lies in a courageous moral example.

 Map of South Africa and cities relevant to